OliaKr/OliaKr/README.md

 • 🎯 High self-disciplined with a constant drive for professional excellence.

-• 🏆 I recently built a website for medical massage therapist, check it out, it has everything!
-[Marina Therapy](https://main.d2tvvv5hcr4651.amplifyapp.com/)
+• 🏆 I recently built an interactive landing page for Brainwave AI chatbot app, check it out, it has everything!
+[Brainwave](https://main.d3f7nseedr4ova.amplifyapp.com/)

 • 🖋️ Also, I'm managing [Maakaf](https://maakaf.netlify.app/) open source community of developers and it's been a rewarding experience.